Asset Allocation tutorial and primer for investors and financial advisors.

 (using monthly compounding)

-Hypo Fee-based Moderate Asset Allocation Model
+Hypo Fee-Based Moderate Asset Allocation Model

-Fee-based Moderate Model Asset Allocation with Fees Deducted
+Fee-Based Moderate Model Asset Allocation

-Actual performance, with investment returns linked to account for past mutual fund changes, rebalancings, and 1.1% annual management fees that an advisor would charge their clients (and everything else FINRA needed to pass compliance)
+This is the same Model as above, showing actual performance, with investment returns linked to account for past mutual fund changes, rebalancings, and everything else Finra needed to pass compliance.

 Moderate Benchmark Index Asset Allocator Model